carlos-alberto-silva/rGEDI/README.md

 Dr. Carlos Alberto Silva (carlos_engflorestal@outlook.com).

 # Disclaimer
 **rGEDI package has not been developted by the GEDI team.
-It comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use and reliability of its outputs.**
+It comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**